dbashford/textract/README.md

 * Added support for POTX.
 * Added support for XLTX, XLTS.
 * Added support for ODG, OTG.
-* Added support for ODP.
+* Added support for ODP, OTP.

 ### 0.20.0
 * Pull Request [#39](https://github.com/dbashford/textract/pull/39) added support for not work wrapping with catdoc.